nimbleapproach/Accessability-Scanning-Tool/docs/QUICK_REFERENCE.md

 npm run build-storybook    # Build Storybook for production npm run test-storybook     # Run Storybook tests

-// ✅ CORRECT - Follow testing patterns from TESTING_ROADMAP.md
+// ✅ CORRECT - Follow testing patterns from tests/e2e/README.md
 // - Use Jest for unit testing (70% of tests)
 // - Use Jest for integration testing (20% of tests)
-// - Use Storybook for component testing (5% of tests)
 // - Use Playwright for E2E testing (5% of tests)
 // - Mock external dependencies with `any` types
 // - Test public interfaces, not implementation details